anilhd2410/SelfDrivingCar-Term3/CarND-Functional-Safety-Project-master/README.md

 a Technical Safety Concept
 and Software Requirements

-And following are the output documents of the porject and also can fins corresponding pdf files:
+And following are the output documents of the porject and also can find corresponding pdf files:

 * 01_SafetyPlan_LaneAssistance.doc